florianhartig/DHARMa/DHARMa/tests/testthat/_snaps/testTests.md

       testSpatialAutocorrelation(simulationOutput, plot = FALSE, x = testData$x[1:10],
       y = testData$y[1:9])
     Condition
-      Warning in `cbind()`:
-      number of rows of result is not a multiple of vector length (arg 2) Error in `testSpatialAutocorrelation()`:
+      Error in `testSpatialAutocorrelation()`:
       !
 Dimensions of x / y coordinates don't match the dimension of the residuals.
+Remove rows with NAs or specify x,y as formula to handle NAs automatically.

 ---